bandframework/bandframework/software/README.md

 - SmoothEmulator: A simplex sampler, emulator trainer, and MCMC explorer that employs a smooth emulator.
 - surmise (v0.4.0): A surrogate model interface for calibration, uncertainty quantification, and sensitivity analysis.
 - Taweret (v1.2.0): A Python package containing multiple Bayesian Model Mixing methods.

-Also included are packages that were developed by the BAND Framework team but are no longer maintained:
 - rose (v1.1.8): A reduced-order scattering emulator.
+Note: no longer maintained, see [software/rose/README.md](software/rose/README.md) for details.

 Applications of these tools to nuclear-physics problems are provided in the ["BAND software uses"](/BANDsoftware_uses) directory.